peijunz/cache-server/Readme.md

 You can use either System V or the POSIX API to implement the shared-memory component and/or other IPC mechanisms (e.g., message queues or semaphores).
 Please see the list of reference material.
-If it works on the course’s VM, then it will work in the Udacity build verification test.
+If it works on the course’s VM, then it will work in the Udacity test.

 The command line interface for the proxy should include two new components: the number of segments and the size of the segments to be used for the interprocess